- Product: Primo Classic, Primo VE, Leganto, Esploro Portal, campusM

 Ex Libris will notify customers with hosted certificates when their certificate is about to expire.

-Please make sure the relevant contact in your institution has a Support Portal user account (refer to these instructions if you need to create one) and subscribed to receive email notifications for the relevant product.
+Please make sure the relevant contact in your institution has a Support Center user account (refer to these instructions if you need to create one) and subscribed to receive email notifications for the relevant product.
 For more information about subscribing to product and hosting updates please follow this link.

 Failure to renew the certificate will result in a service disruption for your users, and they will not be able to access the system.